Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

 Human intelligence is shaped by both internal genetic factors and external environmental circumstances.

-Determine how genetics alone can influence intelligence.
+Determine how genetics alone can influence intelligence

-Psychologists today generally agree that all human attributes, including intelligence, are shaped by both genetic and environmental influences.
-There is much debate among researchers and scientists as to which type of influence reigns supreme in determining overall intelligence.
-Both nature and nurture have been scientifically established as having significant impact on intelligence.
-Recent discoveries have complicated this debate by proving that the relationship between internal predispositions and external circumstances not only varies among populations, but also changes over time.
-Genetics and the environment are constantly interacting, so the question of supremacy in the nature versus nurture debate in human intelligence will probably never be fully answered.
+The natural genetic make-up of the body interacts with environment from the moment of conception.
+While extreme genetic or environmental conditions can predominate behavior in some rare cases, these two factors usually work together to produce individual intelligence.
+There is much debate among researchers and scientists over which influence, genetics or environment, has the largest role in determining overall intelligence, because both have been scientifically established as having a significant impact on intelligence.
+Recent discoveries have further complicated this debate by proving that the relationship between internal predispositions ("nature") and external circumstances ("nurture") not only varies among populations, but also changes over time.
+Genetics and environment interact constantly, so the question of supremacy in the nature versus nurture debate in human intelligence will probably never be fully answered.

 A gene is the unit of heredity by which a biological trait is passed down through generations of human beings.
 Heritability describes what percentage of the variation of a trait in a population is due to genetic differences in that population (as opposed to environmental factors).
 Some traits, like eye color, are highly heritable and can be easily traced.
 However, even highly heritable traits are subject to environmental influences during development.
 Intelligence is generally considered to be even more complicated to trace to one source because it is a polygenic trait, influenced by many interacting genes.